howerj/cdb/readme.md

 The lack of a header might be solved in creative ways as:

-* The integrity of the file can be checked by making sure all pointers are within bounds, that key-value pairs are stored one after another and that each key is in the right bucket for that hash.
+* The integrity of most of the file can be checked by making sure all pointers are within bounds, that key-value pairs are stored one after another and that each key is in the right bucket for that hash.
+The only things not checked would be the values (they would still have to be of the right length).
 * If a file successfully passes a verification it can be identified as a valid CDB file of that size, this means we would not need to store header information about the file type and structure.